-Species: The Hairy Woodpecker (Picoides villosus) is one of the most commonest and wide spread woodpeckers seen in North America.
-Almost, identical to the Downy Woodpecker, except for being a larger bird in appearance, with a larger and longer bill compared to the size ratio.
-It is a shier bird around people and prefers coniferous and deciduous forests.
+Species: The Hairy Woodpecker (Picoides villosus) is one of the most common and widespread woodpeckers seen in North America.
+It is almost identical to the Downy Woodpecker, except for being a larger bird in appearance, with a larger and longer bill compared to the size ratio.
+It is a shy bird around people.
+It prefers coniferous and deciduous forests.

-Voice: Single call notes, sounding like "peek", rapid lyrics type chattering, and rapid drumming, using branch stubs, utility poles and even metal objects to define their territories.
+Voice: Single call notes, sounding like "peek", rapid lyric-type chattering, and rapid drumming using branch stubs, utility poles and even metal objects, to define their territories.

-Nesting: Four to five white eggs, one to two broods per year, depending on circumstances.
-Birds peck out their nest in tree trunks, to form cavities for their young, and for their own night time roosting quarters.
+Nesting: Four to five white eggs, one to two broods per year, depending on the circumstances.
+Birds peck out their nest in tree trunks to form cavities for their young and for their own night time roosting quarters.

 |B L||W W||W||Family||Latin Name|

-Distribution: Found mostly in forests, but can be found in parks, wood lots and towns.
+Distribution: Found mostly in forests but can also be found in parks, woodlots and towns.
 Seen from Newfoundland and Labrador to Northern Alaska, down into California and across to Florida, but not as popular in the south.
-Seen as far south as Panama, and is a resident on the Bahama Islands.
+Seen as far south as Panama and is a resident on the Bahama Islands.

 These are links to websites pertaining to the different birding institutions, societies and organizations here in North America.
 Some of these same sites are a great asset to seeking out knowledge on birds in other regions of the world.
 Each of these links offer the user different methods to identify birds, whether it be by regions, habitat, appearance or maybe colour.
 Knowledge on the possibilities of where and what birds might be present are included.